Buggies Unlimited: History

 In 2008, the company was bought by Nivel Parts & Manufacturing Co.

 Buggy Bonanza

 Buggies Unlimited sponsors the Buggy Bonanza, a golf cart show and rally held in Central Kentucky.
 The Bonanza brings golf cart enthusiasts from across the country together to participate in events such as the mud pit, hill climb, off-road race, and tug-of-war.
 In addition, many owners bring their customized carts to be judged on appearance, similar to a car show.
-Individual awards are given out at the end of the Bonanza.
+Individual awards are given out at the end of the event.

 In 2005 and 2006, the Bonanza was held in Richmond, Kentucky, the latter year bringing in 200 people and 70 golf carts from around the country to compete.
-The 2008 Bonanza was scheduled to be held at the London Dragstrip in London, Kentucky, on July 25–26, 2008.
+The 2008, the event was scheduled to be held at the London Dragstrip in London, Kentucky, on July 25–26, 2008.